Reunions Planning, Major Year Classes

 Due to the route of the annual P-rade all luncheon services will end at 1:00 p.m.
 Please do not ask management to extend the serving time.
 This will prevent us from vacating the site, thus stranding vital equipment and vehicles for the evening dinner service.

 Campus Dining is committed to sustainability and recognizes the importance of recycling and the carbon footprint.
 For that reason we provide paper products made with 100% renewable resources at all meals.
 The traditional black plastic plates may be provided upon request.

 Tablecloths are not provided for breakfast or lunch.
 Each class should contact Building Services to purchase orange plastic tablecloths for use throughout the weekend.
 For table service provisions at evening meals see Supplies and Services.

 Table and Chair Setup at Class Meal Locations

 Undergraduate secretaries will be responsible for table/chair setup.
 The following schedule must be observed.

 - Lunch-Setup complete by 8 a.m.

 Meal Counts and Billing

-Dining Services recommends the issuing of meal tickets (supplied by the class) to all class members, family and friends for each event.
-Meal tickets will benefit each class and the Department of Dining Services by providing an accurate meal count.
+Campus Dining recommends the issuing of meal tickets (supplied by the class) to all class members, family and friends for each event.
+Meal tickets will benefit each class and Campus Dining by providing an accurate meal count.
 Meal tickets should include the following;

 - Class or Organization